WadhwaniAI/StudentDropoutEWS/README.md

 - EWS (Early Warning System) is a tabular binary classification problem to identify students at the risk of dropping out.
 - A student, identified using a unique Student ID is a
-  - Dropout (label 1): If the student ID is enrolled in a given academic year but is absent in the following academic year
+  - Dropout (label 1): If the student ID is enrolled in a given academic year (AY) but is absent in the following AY.
   - Not a dropout (label 0): If the student ID is enrolled in both (successive) the academic years.
 - We receive the following kinds of data:
   - Enrollment data: Information about students collected during enrollment